 sm, for small, and is intended for phones in landscape mode.
 It’s defined as all viewports with a minimum width of 576px.

 The third range is named

 md, for medium, and is intended for tablets.
 It’s defined as all viewports with a minimum width of 768px.

 The fourth range is named

 lg, for large, and is intended for laptops and desktops.
 It’s defined as all viewports with a minimum width of 992px.

 xl, for extra large, which is intended for large-screened desktops.
 It’s defined as all viewports with a minimum width of 1200px.

 The Bootstrap breakpoints with Screen Width on the X axis and Specificity on the Y.

 What you’ll notice is that the smaller breakpoints all encompass the larger ones, so how can that work?
 This is where specificity comes into play.
 The various Bootstrap classes that use these breakpoints have been designed so the ones for the larger breakpoints have a higher specificity than the ones for the smaller breakpoints.
-So, if you set styles for the medium breakpoint and for the large breakpoint then while your viewport is wider than 992px both classes are in play, but the large one wins because it has a higher specificity, but the moment you make your viewport narrower than 992px the large class is no longer in play, so now the medium class takes over.
+So, if you set styles for the medium breakpoint and for the large breakpoint, then while your viewport is wider than 992px both classes are in play, but the large one wins because it has a higher specificity.
+The moment you make your viewport narrower than 992px, the large class is no longer in play, so now the medium class takes over.